 1) Life Reminder

 The top app that I have been using for years and even spent to get rid of pop-up ads is Life Reminder.
-Maybe I have been getting on in years, my memory tends to be failing me and this app proved to be a real life saver.
+Maybe I have been getting on in years and my memory tends to be failing me more often, having this app is a real life saver.
+Whenever I have an appointment, important matters that need follow up or any urgent chores, I would key into this app.

-Whenever I have an appointment, important matters that need following up or urgent chores, I would key into this app.
-With each reminder, I can also attach image for reference, write notes and set pre-alarm.
+Under each reminder, I can also attach an image for reference, write notes and set a pre-alarm.
 I was amazed that it can even set actions like phone calls and SMS with the reminders.
 The reminders can also be set on an auto-repeat basis so I can easily get reminders on birthdays and anniversaries (besides marking them on calendar app which I will forget to check).

 2) Tasks